Vol 2, Number 2 July 2021

 The dark line in Figure 3 is the dipole antenna which is placed horizontally.
 This is in relation

 to the ground.
-The donut pattern, and this is important, represents the directions where
+The donut pattern and which is important, represents the directions where

 the most intense or strongest part of the radio waves will be radiated from the dipole.